RedSea Reefer 525XL 139 gallon system

 Daily, weekly check--- I make sure the skimmer cup is cleaned, all pumps are maintained, reactor checked, glass cleaned.
 Routinely making sure all components are working to their fullest….very important OCD trait to have in the hobby Lol.

-For my lighting I use two Radion Pros and one China Box LED in the middle for adding supplementation for the corals.
+For my lighting I run 3 Radion G3 Pros.
 Many corals in my system have been with me since the day I started the reef hobby.
 I can't say it's all been perfect but I can say that if a problem occurs act on it as quickly as possible so that your system will not reek havoc on your corals, fish etc. or any other unforeseen issues that can cause a system crash.

 Taking responsibility of your reef will benefit happy sea life and you!